codex-academy/read-me/2-dev-environment.md

 ## Install the dependencies

 How does someone install the dependencies they need for your project?
 If they run `npm install`, how does NodeJS know what things to install?

-(You've run `npm install --save-dev <modulename>` a few times now when building your app.
-What does the `--save-dev` do?)
+You've run `npm install --save <modulename>` a few times now when coding your app.
+What does it do?
+What if we switched `--save` for `--save-dev`?
+If you're not sure, have a look at [Specifying Packages](https://docs.npmjs.com/getting-started/using-a-package.json#specifying-packages) in the npm docs.

 How about the database?
 What scripts does someone have to run to set up their local database?